AlyceBrady/ramp/application/docs/smartDocs/futureSmartUserManual.md

 in turn, uses MySQL, PHP, and the Zend Framework.

-See the [Ramp User Manual][ruserman] for instructions on setting and changing passwords, navigating using activity files, accessing data records and other basic functionality.
+See the [Ramp User Manual][ruserman] for instructions on setting and changing passwords, navigating and using activity files, accessing data records and other basic functionality.